Next application round will open in October. More information about Application round 1 will be posted in the beginning of October.

 - Student completion meaning number of completed higher education credits (hp) in relation to the number of hp you have been registered for.

 - Grades meaning number of hp that you have received the grade VG for in relation to the number of hp where VG has been possible to receive.
-If it has not been possible to recieve the grade VG on any course, the student completion will be multiplied with 1.5 instead.
+If it has not been possible to receive the grade VG on any course, the student completion will be multiplied with 1.5 instead.

 - For placements outside of Europe, the total number of hp (from 16 to 90 hp) achieved at Linnaeus University will also be considered.